 This blog is part of my strategy for moving forward.
 If I can document the sweetness of the past and the pain of present, perhaps it will be easier to move forward.
-If I can get it all on paper, then it won’t be forgotten.
+If I can get it all on paper, then it will not be forgotten.
 Hans won’t be forgotten.

 So many painful moments, times when just breathing seemed too much, joy would rise up through the tears, not to displace the sorrow but to engulf and sanctify it.
-This overwhelming marriage of emotions would sometimes come without warning.
-Other times I could feel it building and I would need to find a place to be alone before it peaked.
+This overwhelming collision of emotions would sometimes come hard and fast without warning.
+Other times I could feel it building slowly and would arrange to find a place to be alone before it peaked.
 I began to call this new emotion I was feeling by name – Joysorrow.

-Only Almighty God could unite two such opposing forces and render from them something glorious.
+Only Almighty God could unite two opposing forces such as these and render from them something glorious.